bitcart/bitcart-docs/support-and-community/faq/stores-faq.md

 ## How do I change my payment method's name?

-By default BitcartCC uses currency symbol as method name, and if there are multiple wallets of the same currency connected it adds an index to it (BTC(1), BTC(2)).
+By default Bitcart uses currency symbol as method name, and if there are multiple wallets of the same currency connected it adds an index to it (BTC(1), BTC(2)).

 In some cases you may want to have a custom label for your payment methods, for example to indicate if some payment method is for legacy payments, and another is for segwit payments.